miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 [Minions](/keeperrl_wiki/Minions "wikilink") tab.
 Then select individual creatures to add them to the team.
 Select the minion you want to lead your party and click command to control them.
 Think carefully before trying to loot a dragon's hoard or waking up a cyclops.
-Wolves naturally form their own teams.
 Some nocturnal animals will want to go out at night to hunt and also have good night vision.

 Be careful while exploring, as you may bump into an unexpected